 Zihuatanejo – known as being more of a retiree destination on the Pacific coast, this beachside city is gaining popularity among digital nomads.
 With numerous beaches at your doorstep, many accommodation options, and lots of fun things to see and do, consider this lesser-known city.
 See our post: 15 Best Things to Do in Zihuatanejo

 Guanajuato – again, located in the state with the same name, Guanajuato is often overlooked — with many expats and digital nomads opting for nearby San Miguel de Allende instead.
-Colourful Guanajuato offers authenticity, culture, festivals, music, arts and beautiful scenery.
+Colourful Guanajuato offers authenticity, culture, festivals, music, arts, and beautiful scenery.
 Plus, there are many day trips nearby.
+This is one of the more off-track digital nomad places in Mexico but is a great option.
 See our posts: 12 Best Things To Do in Guanajuato and Travel Guide to Guanajuato’s Wine Route

 While this was a pretty complete list of the best cities in Mexico for digital nomads, there are a few more that could be considered.
 These include San Cristobal de las Casas, Morelia, Sayulita and Puerto Escondido.